Skip to main content

 • Basal rate can be customised according to specific daily needs and suspended or altered for a definite time frame (which is not possible with long-acting insulin injections)

-Bolus dose
+Bolus rate

 • The additional insulin that can be delivered ‘on-demand’ to match the meal plan or correct high blood glucose